giang-vu/Jenkins_Lynda/jenkins_nginx_aws/README.md

 - admin repo_hook scopes allow Jenkins to register its web hook when we connect a repo to a job on the Jenkins server.
 # Create and test a Webhook
 - Add a GitHub Server with GitHub credentials.
 Remember to check Manage hooks (automatically create a Webhook on GitHub repository Settings instead of setting up manually).
-- Create a freestyle project
+- Create a freestyle project name "jenkins_git_webhook_test"
 	- GitHub project: https://github.com/giang-vu/jenkins_git_webhook_test
 	- Source Code Management: Git: Repository URL: https://github.com/giang-vu/jenkins_git_webhook_test
 	- Build Triggers: GitHub hook trigger for GITScm polling